 Fast forward to today, about 10 years into this homesteading journey, and I feel comfortable using my body and hand tools to get things done.
 It’s taken some time, practice and my fair share of blisters, sore muscles and minor injuries; but I believe that anyone, no matter your upbringing, can learn (or relearn) to use hand tools in an enjoyable, safe and effective way.

-Here are 5 Less-Common Tips to Help you Succeed with your Gardening Hoe and Other Hand Tools
+5 Tips to Help you Succeed with your Garden Hoe (and Other Hand Tools)

 1. Keep your gardening hoe sharp

 I’ve said it before but it bears repeating, sharp tools make your work much easier and can be the difference between a frustrating or an enjoyable experience.
 Unlike sharpening knives or axes, sharpening garden hoes is fairly straight forward and hard to mess up.
 So get yourself a good file and learn how to use it.

 Perfect timing means that the conditions are ideal for your intended task.
 This means taking things like soil moisture, weather and other conditions into account.

 For weeding and other garden hoe tasks, this means getting out there when weeds are small and require minimal effort to slice.
 Ideal soil conditions for weeding would be moist, but not too dry or sopping wet.